vlad17/vlad17.github.io/_posts/2017-06-20-nonconvex-first-order-methods.md

 \\]
 Above, \\(\xi\\) is a random variable supported on \\([m]\\).
 The same guarantees hold without taking expectation wrt \\(\xi\\) for computing \\(\bar{\vx}\_t\\).
 In particular, for certain \\(\xi,\eta\_t\\) SVRG was shown to reach an approximate critical points in \\(O(dn+dn^{2/3}\epsilon^{-2})\\) time, at least in the non-composite setting, simultaneously by [Reddi et al 2016](https://arxiv.org/abs/1603.06160) and [Allen-Zhu and Hazan 2016](https://arxiv.org/abs/1603.05643).
 For these problems this improves over the GD runtime cost \\(O(dn\epsilon^{-2})\\).

 Still, it's debatable whether the \\(O(d\epsilon^{-4})\\) SGD is improved upon by SVRG methods, since they depend on \\(n\\).
 Datasets can be extremely large, so the \\(n^{2/3}\epsilon^{-2}\\) term may be prohibitive.
 At least in convex settings, [Babanezhad et al 2015](https://arxiv.org/abs/1511.01942) explore using mini-batches for a variance-reduction effect.
-Perhaps an extension of this to nonconvex costs would be what's necessary to see SVRG applied to NNs.
+Perhaps an extension of this to non-convex costs would be what's necessary to see SVRG applied to NNs.
 Right now, its use doesn't seem to be very standard.

 ## Noise-injected SGD

 **Noisy SGD**, is a surprisingly cheap and viable new solution proposed to find approximate *local minima* by [Ge et al 2015](https://arxiv.org/abs/1503.02101).
-Intuitively, jittering the parameters would ensure that the gradient-vanishing pathology of strict saddle points won't be a problem.
+Intuitively, adding jitter the parameters would ensure that the gradient-vanishing pathology of strict saddle points won't be a problem.
 In particular, even if the gradient shrinks as you near a saddle point, the jitter will be strong enough that you won't have to spend a long time around it before escaping.

 \\[
 \begin{align}